buddhasystem/pc2s/README.md

 ### Outline of the setup

-In a nutshell, the user pulls two Docker images, one for the PC2S Metadata service, and another for the NGIX-based test instance of the data delivery service.
+In a nutshell, the user pulls two Docker images, one for the PC2S Metadata service and its clients, and another for the NGINX-based test instance of the data delivery service.

-### Get Images from Docker Hub
+### Pull images from Docker Hub, start containers

+Pull:

 ```bash
 docker pull buddhasystem/pc2s-metadata:latest
 docker pull buddhasystem/pc2s-nginx:latest
 ```

-### Create Containers

-Start a PC2S container exposing port 8000 to the host.
+Start a PC2S Metadata container exposing port 8000 to the host.
 In this case 8000 to 8000 will do, provided it's not used by some other service on your system.
 Other port numbers can be used, too.

 ```bash
 docker run -p 8000:8000 pc2s:latest
 ```

-* Point your browser to *localhost:8000*
+* Point your browser to *localhost:8000*.
-* Connect to the running container by running interactive shell (bash), e.g. by running ```docker exec -it XXX bash``` where "XXX" is the hash of the running container
+* Connect to the running container by running interactive shell (bash), e.g. by running ```docker exec -it XXX bash``` where "XXX" is the hash of the running container.

 ## Misc